 Normanton

-Normanton was once the port for the Croydon gold rush and is, even today, the terminus of the historic Normanton to Croydon Railway.
-It is the second oldest town in the Gulf and is the government and administrative centre for the Carpentaria Shire, which stretches from the Mitchell River in the north to the Leichhardt River in the west.
+Established in 1867 on the Norman River, Normanton became an important port which, according to some, rivalled Darwin in its day.
+With the discovery of gold at Croydon, the port of Normanton boomed and, even today, remains the terminus of the historic Normanton to Croydon Railway.
+It is the second oldest town in the Gulf and is the government and administrative centre for the Carpentaria Shire, which stretches from the Mitchell River in the east to the Leichhardt River in the west.

-First stop for visitors should be the Burns Philp Building at the northern end of town.
-The building houses the Normanton Visitor Information Centre and Library as well as the town’s heritage centre, where you can browse through the interesting displays.
-Pick up a brochure on the Town Walk and discover the history of Normanton as you view 30 well preserved historical sites including the Normanton Railway Station, complete with a museum, original rolling stock and the famous Gulflander which still travels the line between Normanton and Croydon.
+First stop for visitors should be the Burns Philp Building at the northern end of town, a reminder of the glory days of the port at Normanton.
+The building houses the Normanton Visitor Information Centre and Library where you can browse through the interesting displays.
+Pick up a town map and discover the history of Normanton as you view 30 well–preserved historical sites including the Normanton Railway Station, complete with a museum, original rolling stock and the famous Gulflander which still travels the line between Normanton and Croydon.
+The Burns Philp Building was constructed in 1879 and still has its original strongroom and safe.

 The Burns Philp was constructed in 1879 and still has its original strongroom and safe.
 While on your tour, see the handsome two-storey Carpentaria Shire Council chambers, learn some of the history of the river and Aboriginal burial grounds then visit the lookout, Normanton Hospital, Mrs Loys, school, general store, aerodrome and TAFE.
 Visit the old wharf where some original sections still stand.
 The boat ramp dates back to the 1880s when a winch punt was used for river crossings.